MicrosoftDocs/azure-docs/articles/storage/files/storage-snapshots-files.md

 ## SMB file share snapshots

-Customers using SMB Azure file shares can create, list, and delete share snapshots.
+Customers using SMB Azure file shares can create, list, delete, and restore from share snapshots.

 ### Create an SMB file share snapshot